Arp / Sequencer

 • Random

-• Gate in this mode, all held notes will play on each step of the pattern.
+• Gate all held notes will play on each step of the pattern.

 If you select 1 Octave, the notes generated by the Arp will be the same as the notes you played.
 If you select 2 Octave or more, the Arp will play a pattern using the held notes, plus the same notes in the octaves above.